Indoor Air Pollutant

 19. How can I prevent mould growth?

 The most effective way to control indoor mould growth is to keep the place dry and control dust accumulation.
 Water leakage/seepage problem should be fixed promptly and the moulds should be cleaned once they are found.
-For more information, please read the IAQ leaflet on “Indoor Mould and You”, or booklet on “A Guide on Prevention and Control of Indoor Mould” published by EPD.
+For details, please refer to leaflet on “Indoor Mould and You”, or booklet on “A Guide on Prevention and Control of Indoor Mould” published by EPD.

 20. How should I cleanup mould?